LogoActuator Machining

 Single-Setup Turning

-To achieve tight concentricity between the ID bore and the OD journals, we prioritize machining both features in the same operation on a mill-turn machine, eliminating runout caused by flipping.
+To control the coaxial relationship between the ID bore and the OD journals, we prioritize machining both features in the same operation on a mill-turn machine, reducing runout caused by part flipping.

 Soft Jaws & Honing